 Aftercare and Recovery

-After the procedure is finished, the surgeon will probably lubricate your eyes with ointment and may apply a bandage.
+After the procedure is finished, the Dr. Byrd will probably lubricate your eyes with ointment and may apply a bandage.
 Your eyelids may feel tight and sore as the anesthesia wears off, but you can control any discomfort with the pain medication prescribed by Dr. Byrd.

 You will need to keep your head elevated for several days and use cold compresses to reduce swelling and bruising.
 (Bruising varies from person to person; it reaches its peak during the first week, and generally lasts anywhere from two weeks to a month.)
 You’ll be shown how to clean your eyes, which may be gummy for a week or so.
 Eye drops can also help, since your eyelids may feel dry at first and your eyes may burn or itch.
 For the first few weeks you may also experience excessive tearing, sensitivity to light, and temporary changes in your eyesight, such as blurring or double vision.

-You should be able to read or watch television after two or three days.
-However, you won’t be able to wear contact lenses for about two weeks, and even then they may feel uncomfortable for a while.
+You won’t be able to wear contact lenses for about two weeks, and even then they may feel uncomfortable for a while.
 Most people feel ready to go out in public (and back to work) in a week to 10 days.
 By then, depending on your rate of healing, you’ll probably be able to wear makeup to hide the bruising that remains.
 You may be sensitive to sunlight, wind, and other irritants for several weeks, so you should wear sunglasses and a special sunblock made for eyelids when you go out.

 It’s a good idea to keep your activities to a minimum for three to five days, and to avoid more strenuous activities for about three weeks.
 It’s especially important to avoid activities that raise your blood pressure, including bending, lifting, and rigorous sports.
 You should avoid alcohol, since it causes fluid retention.